opedromandrade/MiniMXIII/README.md

 # MiniMXIII
-All things CoreElec for my MiniMX III
+All things CoreElec/LibreELEC for my MiniMX III

 ## Whats this about?
-This will serve as my own repository for all the files i need to boot and get CoreElec up and running on my MiniMX III.
-No piece of sofware was created or modified by me.
-All credits to the rightful people in particular the amazing CoreElec team and volunteers.
+This will serve as my own repository for all the files i need to boot and get CoreElec/LibreELEC up and running on my MiniMX III.

 ## What's in this repository
 1. DTB files for the different versions of the MiniMX III
 2. Remote control file - To make the original remote work after installing CoreElec
+3. My own LibreELEC compilation

 # Remote control
 ## Instructions providing you enable Samba on your box